Park is open Saturdays and Sundays. Hours are 8am. – 5pm.

 Oracle SP also serves as a Center for Environmental Education and provides programming for all ages.
 Interactive programs for school groups are offered by reservation.
 These programs are conducted along trails, so students learn about habitat and the interrelationships between plants, animals, and people.
 Additional public programs, workshops, tours and concerts are offered throughout the year.

-Tour the historic Kannally Ranch House at 10 am and 2 pm, on Saturdays, until April 28.
+Tour the historic Kannally Ranch House at 11 am or by group reservation, Saturdays and Sundays year-round.

 Although the land has been a park for just a short while, the area has been visited and used by man since prehistoric times.
 This interaction between man and the park environment has played an important role in shaping the landscape we see today.

 Clovis Man occupied areas along the San Pedro River 10,000 to 11,000 years ago and quite possibly visited the current park site during these early times.
 It is also believed that the Hohokam resided in the relatively flat, grassy areas of the park and used the adjacent woodlands for hunting and food gathering some 600-800 years ago.

 In the middle 1880s the Apache Wars had ceased in central and southern Arizona.
 This opened up large areas to mining, ranching, farming and the settlement of small towns.

 In 1902 Neil Kannally arrived in Oracle from Illinois.
 After moving to the area, he homesteaded the land that would later become the park.
 Later, other members of the Kannally family joined him.
 The ranch grew substantially over the next several years and eventually 1100 Hereford cattle grazed the land.

 In 1976, Lucile Kannally, the last surviving family member, donated the land to Defenders of Wildlife who later transferred the property to the State Parks Board